-Canada Work Visas and Permits
+Canada Visas and Work Permits

 Rosenblatt Immigration Law carefully advises and represents employers and foreign workers regarding Canada work visas and permits.
 We advise whether the job offer requires a work permit or a Labour Market Impact Assessment, and how they can be obtained.
 Canadian work permits can often act as the first step towards permanent residence.